"I like buying companies that can be run by monkeys -- because one day they will be." -- Peter Lynch

 There is no doubt that good management can make a positive difference, just as poor management can have a negative effect.
 If you want to make money, however, the trick is to focus on the company fundamentals -- not on the CEO.

 But if you'd looked at the company's free cash flow and ignored the CEO hubbub, you would have noticed a dramatic improvement.
-Shares could be had for a little more than $20 the day before Fiorina's downfall, and today they're up more than 50% (to $31).
+Shares could be had for a little more than $20 the day before Fiorina's downfall, and today they've more than doubled to $42.
 Why?
 Because the business has continued to perform well, and the market eventually took notice.

-Of course, 3M didn't plummet in the aftermath of his departure.
-The conglomerate kept on performing and shares recovered to trade as high as $88 in the past year.
+Of course, 3M didn't go into free-fall in the aftermath of his departure.
+The conglomerate kept on performing, and shares recovered to trade as high as $88 in the past year.
 This is not to say that McNerney was worthless.
-He's presided over a nice recovery at Boeing, which is up nearly 30%.
+He's presided over a nice recovery at Boeing, which is up nearly 50% since June 2005.
 However, I think that resurrection speaks more to the ethical and managerial shortcomings of Boeing's previous regime.

 The Foolish bottom line